 Landlord is responsible, at Landlord's expense, for all Routine Maintenance on the Leased Premises.
 This includes all landscaping needs, ingress/egress maintenance and any other items not related to Tenants business.
-However, if Tenant becomes aware of any item or condition that appears to be unsafe or otherwise requires repair or attention, Tenant shall immediately bring such item to the N24.19 Tenant will maintain areaa surface as attention of the Landlord. needed.
-In event of flood or natural disaster, surface Section 16.
+However, if Tenant becomes aware of any item or condition that appears to be unsafe or otherwise requires repair or attention, Tenant shall immediately bring such item to the attention of the Landlord.
+Tenant will maintain are acceptable of flood or natural aware for surface section 16.
 Alterations and Improvements will be discussed.